GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

         $ pip install -t gae/lib/ google-api-python-client

-    Note: if you get an error and are using a Brew installed Python on OS X, see [this fix](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Homebrew-and-Python.md#note-on-pip-install---user).
+    Note: if you get an error and used Homebrew to install Python on OS X, see [this fix](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Homebrew-and-Python.md#note-on-pip-install---user).